Construction Calculator: How to Estimate Materials and Costs for Any Building Project

 Contractors get trade discounts — typically 10-25% below retail — but they also mark up materials 15-30% when they pass costs to you.
 So the net price you pay through a contractor is often within 5-10% of what you'd pay buying materials yourself.

 The real advantage of contractor ordering isn't price.
 It's accuracy and logistics.
-An experienced framer knows exactly how many jack studs, king studs, and cripples a window opening needs.
+An experienced framer knows exactly how many jack studs, king studs, and cripples a window opening needs — and so does our wall framing calculator.
 They'll order one delivery with everything staged in the right sequence.
 DIY builders often end up making 3-4 smaller orders as they discover what they missed.

 If you're ordering yourself, use this calculator's material takeoff as your starting point, then refine it with your actual floor plan dimensions.
 The area calculator can help you measure irregular room shapes before plugging into the construction estimate.